lucasfsilva94/lucasfsilva94/README.md

 - 🚀 Exploring new technologies and developing software solutions.
 - 👨‍💻 Currently learning .Net, React, React Native and Clean Architecture.
 - 🏎️ Enthusiast in motorsport
-- 🎮 I like to play some fps and racing games

 <h3 align="left">💬 How to reach me:</h3>
 <div>